robhrt7/MCSS/en/index.md

 <a id="main"></a>
 ### Main principles

-**MCSS** methodology is very independent and does not focus on specific code writing style, file organization system or tools necessary to work with it.
+**MCSS** methodology is very independent and does not focus on specific code writing style, file system organization or specialized tools to work with it.

-Modules are separated in to layers, where each layer has its own rules for exploitation and interaction with other modules.
+CSS code modules (blocks) are separated in to layers, where each layer has its own rules for exploitation and interaction with other layer modules.

 ![image]({{ site.baseurl }}/images/modules.jpg)